 His mother received his Purple Heart on April 21, 1943, in a ceremony at the Erie Proving Grounds.
 After the ceremony, she told the reporters that even though he was reported to have died of wounds that she would not believe he was dead until she saw the faces of the rest of C Company and his was not among them.

-After the war, the remains of Pvt.
-Edward Grogg Jr. were recovered but not positively identified.
+After the war, Pvt.
+Edward Grogg Jr.’s remains were recovered but not positively identified.
 He was buried as an “unknown” at the American Military Cemetery in Manila.
-Since his remains were not positively identified, his name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
-His mother and step-father received his Purple Heart on April 17, 1943.
+Since his remains were not positively identified, his name appears on the Walls of the Missing at the American Military Cemetery in Manila.
+His mother and stepfather received his Purple Heart on April 17, 1943.